-Notes: Table 2 estimates the first stage relationship: $\Delta \text{MMA} = \beta \mathbb{I}(\text{Pop1880} < 6000){i,s} + \Gamma' X{i,s} + \eta_s + \varepsilon{i,s}$ . $\Delta \text{MMA}$ is the log difference in monetary market access between 1885 and 1875, calculated according to Equation 1. $\Delta \text{Pop}$ refers to the population change from 1870 to 1880.
+Notes: Table 2 estimates the first stage relationship: Δ MMA = β I(Pop1880 < 6000){i,s} + $\Gamma' X{i,s} + \eta_s + \epsilon{i,s}$. Δ MMA is the log difference in monetary market access between 1885 and 1875, calculated according to Eq.
+(1). Δ Pop refers to the population change from 1870 to 1880.
 The log of transport market access cost (tMA) is calculated in 1870, and the number of railroads and state banks are measured in 1875 and 1876, respectively.
 Regressions are weighted by the share of the town population that is within our relevant sample for the instrument within each county.
-The F-stat is the first stage KP F. State FEs are included in all specifications, and standard errors are clustered by county. \p<0.1, \\p<0.05, \\\p<0.01.
+The F-stat is the first stage KP F. State FEs are included in all specifications, and standard errors are clustered by county. p < 0.1, p < 0.05, p < 0.01.

-We provide several robustness checks for the instrument.
-First, we show that the instrument also predicts obtaining a national bank directly (appendix Table A.2).
-Second, we show the effects for a range of $\theta$ parameters including $\theta = 1$ , $\theta = 2$ , and $\theta = 8$ (appendix Table A.3).
-The magnitudes of the estimates range from 0.57 to 0.62, which are very similar to our baseline with $\theta = 4$ .
-Third, we provide the first stage relationship for the change in MMA where we allow the railroad network to change and we calculate MMA in 1885 using the 1880 physical transportation costs, which we denote as $\Delta$ MMArail80 (appendix Table A.4).
+of θ parameters including $\theta = 1$, $\theta = 2$, and $\theta = 8$ (appendix Table A.3).
+The magnitudes of the estimates range from 0.57 to 0.62, which are very similar to our baseline with $\theta = 4$.
+Third, we provide the first stage relationship for the change in MMA where we allow the railroad network to change and we calculate MMA in 1885 using the 1880 physical transportation costs, which we denote as Δ MMA{rail80}

+(appendix Table A.4).
 This first stage relationship has slightly larger magnitudes and an F-stat of 15.7.

-5.2 Network change approach
+5.2.
+Network change approach

 Our second empirical approach uses the variation in the monetary market access measure that does not come directly from the local introduction of a national bank.
-We denote this measure "MMA ${-O}$ " to highlight that the origin location's own national bank is not included.
+We denote this measure " MMA{-O} " to highlight that the origin location's own national bank is not included.
 We expand the radius to 25, 50, and 100 miles from a location to ensure that this measure does not pick up potential changes in credit supply in the broader area or local productivity shock that might have larger spillovers.
-We construct our measures of "MMA ${-O,r}$ " (for each radius r) by holding fixed the national bank network to its 1875 configuration within that radius.
+We construct our measures of " $MMA{-O,r}$ " (for each radius r) by holding fixed the national bank network to its 1875 configuration within that radius.
 Since these measures do not include the endogenous component of a location's own choice to introduce a national bank, we can estimate its relationship to our real outcomes with OLS.

-5.3 Specification to estimate real effects
+5.3.
+Specification to estimate real effects

-We estimate the impact of entry on real outcomes using difference-in-differences that absorb time trends between periods and location-average differences.
+We estimate the impact of entry on real outcomes using differencein-differences that absorb time trends between periods and locationaverage differences.
 Our baseline regressions take the following form: